 Due to the affiliation agreement requirements of Supervised Practice Experience facilities, all CP students are required to obtain a criminal background check and drug screen prior to placement in their assigned facility.
 Students may be required to repeat this during the program, per SPE site requirements.
-The Clinical Coordinator will provide CastleBranch directions for the student to complete the background check, drug screen and Clinical Requirements Tracker (online document manager).
+The Clinical Coordinator will provide CastleBranch or Viewpoint Screening directions for the student to complete the background check, drug screen and Clinical Requirements or Heath Portal (online document manager).
+These are secure third-party systems, whereby students have lifelong access to their portal.
 All items are at the expense of the student.
 We suggest budgeting for unexpected repeat items each year.

-Other required paperwork to be submitted electronically through CastleBranch includes:
+Other required paperwork to be submitted electronically through the third-party system(s) includes:

-- Record of Immunizations (plus annual influenza vaccine and TB skin test) - Physicians Physical Exam Statement (annually) - Proof of membership in the: - The Academy of Nutrition and Dietetics (annually) - The students district Dietetic Association (annually)
+- Record of Immunizations (plus annual influenza vaccine and TB skin tests) - Physicians Physical Exam Statement (annually)

-- Proof of completion of a healthcare providers 2-year certification in adult/child CPR/AED/First Aid - Other items as required
+- Proof of membership in the: - The Academy of Nutrition and Dietetics (annually) - The students district Dietetic Association (annually) - Proof of completion of a healthcare providers 2-year certification in adult/child CPR/AED/First Aid - Other items as required